-Each department will be headed by a Chairperson appointed by the VPAA from the departmental faculty in accordance with the procedures described below.
+Each department will be headed by a Chairperson appointed by the VPAA/Provost from the departmental faculty in accordance with the procedures described below.
 While there are no minimum criteria for Department Chair, the candidate should preferably have tenure and at least three (3) years of teaching experience.

 The Department Chairperson is responsible for overseeing the instructional program of the department and tending to the welfare of department students, staff, and faculty.
 The Chairperson shall also have the responsibility to manage the financial affairs of the department including the departmental budget.
 Finally, the Department Chairperson shall be required to interact with the administrative staff and the other academic units of the University.
-Department Chairpersons are directly responsible to the Divisional Dean.
+Department Chairpersons are directly responsible to the Academic Dean.

 2. Appointment Procedure:

-The term of the Department Chair will normally be three (3) years; however, at the discretion of the VPAA, a shorter term may be established.
+The term of the Department Chair will normally be three (3) years; however, at the discretion of the VPAA/Provost, a shorter term may be established.
 If a Department Chair is unable to complete a term because of an extended leave, the VPAA may appoint an interim replacement until such time as the Department Chair returns or the term expires.

 The VPAA may terminate the appointment of a Department Chair before the expiration of a term for the following reasons:

-a) At the request of the Department Chair; b) Upon the recommendation of the appropriate Divisional Dean which contains supporting reasons; c) At the VPAA’s discretion, but only after appropriate consultation with the Department faculty.
+a) At the request of the Department Chair; b) Upon the recommendation of the appropriate Academic Dean which contains supporting reasons; c) At the VPAA/Provost’s discretion, but only after appropriate consultation with the Department faculty.